kangelamw/LLM-Project-DS/README.md

 1. Environment Set-Up
 2. Fetch and pre-process the dataset for inference.
 3. Use SamLowe's RoBERTa-based emotion classification model on dataset.
-4. Inspect and pre-process the dataset as input for output generation from a 'bigger' model: Mistral 7B
+4. Inspect and pre-process the dataset as input for output generation from a 'bigger' model: Mistral 7B.
-5. Finetune 'smaller' model: Phi-2 for inference & Evaluate.
+5. Fine-tune 'smaller' model: Phi-2 for inference & Evaluate.
-6. Push to hub
+6. Push to hub.

 ## Pre-trained Models & Datasets